Since 2012, Sam has limited his practice to conducting mediations and, in 2015, he began doing focus groups in large and complex cases.

 Sam served as the managing member of Clawson and Staubes, LLC from 1983 through 2015.
 During this time, the firm grew from 4 attorneys in Charleston to almost 40 attorneys in Charleston, Columbia, Greenville, and Charlotte.
-He is active in the tort defense of individuals, partnerships and corporations.
+He was active in the tort defense of individuals, partnerships and corporations.
 Since 1980, he has tried numerous cases each year for a variety of different insurers.

 A certified mediator, Sam has an interest in alternative dispute resolution.
 He was a pioneer in the development of binding summary jury trials as an alternative to binding arbitrations, and lectures frequently on the topic.
 He has been featured in the national edition of Lawyers Weekly, explaining the summary jury trial procedure in South Carolina.
 He has made presentations on this innovative method of dispute resolution to the New York Trial Lawyers Association and to the California State Bar.